robertgeddis/rg_project/README.md

 # Is Bitcoin Really 'Digital Gold'? 🪙

-An analytical investigation into the correlation between Bitcoin, Gold, and the S&P 500.
+An analytical investigation into the correlation between Bitcoin and Gold.

 ---